devpies/reporter/README.md

 ## Contributing

-Create an an issue if you find a bug with reporter, or you can create a pull request.
+To contribute, create an issue for bugs or submit a pull request.

-The Makefile has targets for common development tasks.
+Use the Makefile for common development tasks:

 ```
 make install
 make test
 ```